Menu

 Shiatsu involves various means of examination plus a great variety of possible forms of treatment - e.g. on the futon (a Japanese mattress), the massage chair, and - in addition - guided exercises (also to practice at home to support and intensify the effect of shiatsu treatment), shiatsu with words as well as tips and practical suggestions for everyday life.

-When working with pregnant women, I take special care of their individual condition, wishes and needs also considering the current trimester, physical as well as hormonal changes and imbalances which can lead to typical symptoms such as:
+I take special care of their individual condition, wishes and needs also considering the current trimester, physical as well as hormonal changes and imbalances which can lead to typical symptoms such as:

 • nausea